onflow/flow/docs/content/concepts/variable-transaction-fees.md

 ## Understanding the need for transaction fees

-Variable fees are essential to ensure fair pricing based on the impact on the network.
+Segmented transaction fees are essential to ensure fair pricing based on the impact on the network.
 For instance, more heavy operations will require more resources to process and propagate transactions.
 Common operations, however, will stay reasonably priced.

 Fees will improve the overall security of the network by making malicious actions (eg spam) on the network less viable.